aukwardcr3tur3/Politi_LLM/README.md

 Introduction
 "politi LLM" is a fine-tuned large language model (LLM) based on distilbert-base-uncased, designed to classify political statements for truthfulness and summarize historical texts, with enhancements like text-to-speech (TTS), voice-to-text (VTT), and visualization options.
-This report provides the full code, installation instructions for Wondows 10, Fedora, Arch Linux, and Gentoo, and comprehensive documentation, ensuring accessibility for non-technical users.
+This report provides the full code, installation instructions for Windows 10, Fedora, Arch Linux, and Gentoo, and comprehensive documentation, ensuring accessibility for non-technical users.

 Conceptual Framework
 "politi LLM" uses the LIAR dataset for classification (6 labels: "pants-fire" to "true") and t5-small for summarization.
 Key features include: